CROWNING THE ONE TRUE KING

 The lives of the saints we commemorate this week—St. Edmund, St. Proclus, and St. Matthew—offer us examples of what it means to live as loyal subjects of Christ the King.
 St. Edmund, the original patron of England, exemplified holy masculinity: courageously defending his people and his faith, even at the cost of his life.
 His martyrdom echoes the words of Christ: “Greater love hath no man than this, that a man lay down his life for his friends.”

-St. Proclus of Constantinople defended the truth of Christ’s kingship during the theological controversies of his time, showing that allegiance to Christ requires unwavering commitment to His truth.
-St. Matthew, a tax collector transformed by Christ’s call, reminds us that no one is beyond the reach of the King’s redemptive power, and that we are to “render unto Ceasar the things that are Ceasar’s, and unto God, the things that are God’s.”
+This last week, we also commemorated St. Proclus of Constantinople, who defended the truth of Christ’s kingship during the theological controversies of his time, showing that allegiance to Christ requires unwavering commitment to His truth.
+St. Matthew, a tax collector and Apostle, also commemorated last week, transformed by Christ’s call, reminds us that no one is beyond the reach of the King’s redemptive power, and that we are to “render unto Ceasar the things that are Ceasar’s, and unto God, the things that are God’s.”

 A Western Icon of Christ the King in Triple Tiara, Prophet, Priest and King